ddotta/parquetize/README.md

 See [this vignette](https://ddotta.github.io/parquetize/articles/aa-conversions.html) for more details.

-## About and contribution
+## Contribution

 This package is a simple wrapper of some very useful functions from the `haven`, `readr` and `arrow` packages.

-Feel welcome to contribute to add features that you find useful in your daily work.
+Feel welcome to contribute to add features or statistical language that you find useful in your daily work.